ember-learn/ember-api-docs/README.md

 To run a11y tests, run `test_a11y=yes ember serve`

-## Staging Environment
-Latest changes from master can be seen on https://ember-api-docs-frontend-staging.global.ssl.fastly.net/

-### Linting
+## Linting

 * `yarn run lint:hbs`
 * `yarn run lint:js`
 * `yarn run lint:js -- --fix`

+## Staging environment

+Latest changes from master can be seen on [ember-api-docs on Heroku](https://dashboard.heroku.com/pipelines/9368de86-caa5-4192-a96d-2ee22dc6ce71).
+You'll need access to Heroku via the Learning Team.
+In the "Staging" column, you can check out "Open app" under ember-api-docs-staging.

+## Deployment

+**Do not use "promote to production" on Heroku.**

+After you've checked out the app on Staging above, on [ember-api-docs on Heroku](https://dashboard.heroku.com/pipelines/9368de86-caa5-4192-a96d-2ee22dc6ce71) go to the "Production" column.
+From the toggle button, select "Deploy a branch".

-### Building
+## Building

 Cross-browser testing provided by: